cheatsheet1999/FrontEndCollection/Interview/Interview1.md

 ## 2. What is the difference between == and === ?
 - They both are **comparison operator**, but "==" compares **value only**
+- Primitives like strings and numbers are compared by their value, while objects like arrays, dates, and plain objects are compared by their reference.
+That comparison by reference basically checks to see if the objects given refer to the same location in memory

 ## 3. What is the difference between "let" and "const" keywords?
 - After first assigned a value, we CANNOT reassign the value.